On Tuesday 24th July 2018, the Club confirmed the signing of Fabricio Agosto Ramirez from Besiktas for an undisclosed fee.

 He rejoined Deportivo for 2013/14 and was part of the side which won promotion back to La Liga at the first time of asking, and the following term his 11 clean sheets in 31 appearances helped the club secure its top flight status.

 A year later, Fabri joined Besiktas who had just won the Turkish Super Lig.
 Established as the number one goalkeeper, he kept 14 clean sheets as Besiktas retained their title in 2016/17.

 His final season wasn’t as prosperous for the club, but Fabri still only conceded 30 goals in his 34 league outings as Besiktas finished fourth.

-During his time in Turkey Fabri featured in European competition for the first time, making 11 appearances in the Champions League, and six in the Europa League, while he was also voted as the best goalkeeper in the Super Lig for the last two years in a row.
+During his time in Turkey Fabri featured in European competition for the first time, making 11 appearances in the Champions League, and six in the Europa League, while he was also voted as the best goalkeeper in the Super Lig for two years in a row.

 After one season in SW6, Fabri joined RCD Mallorca on loan for the duration of the 2019/20 campaign.